gax1985/NSCC/NSCC/Fall Semester 2025/System Auditing/Assignments/Assignment 4 - NXLog/Assignment 4 - Home.md

+# NXLog Installation

+Step 1: Review the nxlog resources available on your brightspace shell beginning with the “About NxLog”
+link.
+Step 2: On a VM, go to the nxlog link in brightspace and download and install the latest Community  Edition for Windows.
+(NOT THE 30 DAY FREE TRIAL).
+Scroll down on the download page and download  user manuals and any reference guides and review these manuals before running the program.
+Step 3: Review the video linked at “Syslog Explained”.
+This video does not use NxLog but does
+demonstrate configuring the router for export of syslog messages to a syslog server.
+NxLog will function
+as our syslog server in a future assignment.
+Step 4: On your VM, run nxlog in the foreground and show your instructor that it is running.

+# NXLog

+To accomplish this task you must modify your nxlog.conf file to contain:

+Part 1. the xm_json and syslog extensions

+Part 2. an input Module that can retrieve Windows logs from the SECURITY log file (local file on your machine).
+You must identify the correct local windows log file.

+Part 3. an output Module that can convert the Windows log events to json or syslog and direct the result to a new local log file in json or syslog format in a folder where you have write privileges.

+Part 4. a Route from the input module to the output module.
+Display the contents of your Log file (Step 4 below).
+Steps.
+Step 1.
+Stop the nxlog service Step 2.
+Modify the .conf file Step 3.
+Restart the nxlog service Step 4.
+Look in the file location specified for the new json or syslog log file and show the contents to your instructor

 This is a great adjustment.
 Since you are already midway through the **About NXLog** page (specifically at "Native W3C parser"), you have covered the high-level architecture.
 You are actually ahead of where I thought you were.